 Lindsay Martell: singer/songwriter/guitar

-I was raised in Cape Breton, Nova Scotia, Canada - an island with a rich Celtic and Folk music heritage, where I was introduced at a very young age, to the power of live music played with passion.
-House parties with song circles and acoustic instruments were common events.
-There was a piano in most homes.
-You never knew who might sit down to play.
-The voices of everyone in the house would join in harmony as a seemingly spontaneous jam session would occur.
-These events were common and lively affairs filled with stories punctuated with laughter.
-Cape Breton left a deep and lasting impression.
+Splitting formative years between suburbs of Toronto Ontario and Cape Breton, Nova Scotia, Canada, I was introduced at a young age, to the power of live music played with passion.
+House parties with song circles and acoustic instruments were not uncommon in Cape Breton.
+I remember there was a piano in most homes there.
+You never knew when someone might sit down to play.
+The voices of everyone in the house would join in harmony as spontaneous music would occur.
+I remember lively musical affairs filled with home made food and stories and punctuated with laughter.

-In 1986 I joined "The Walkers," a pop cover band, as a lead singer and rhythm guitar player, again travelling playing rock, country and blues and rock.
-Touring constantly, we performed in clubs and pubs on the vibrant bar band circuit in the '80's all in western Canada.
-I've been on the road, rails, at sea or over seas, fuelled by playing to enthusiastic audiences ever since.
+In 1986 I joined "The Walkers," a pop cover band, as a lead singer and rhythm guitar player, again travelling playing rock, country and blues.
+Touring constantly, we performed in clubs and pubs on the vibrant bar band circuit in the mid 80's in western Canada.

-I moved to Nanaimo, on Vancouver Island BC, Canada in September 1988 to attend VIU (formerly Malaspina College) and study music in their 2 year Jazz Music Diploma program.
-Perhaps because of the strong impression of folk and pop music in my early years, I never really applied myself at becoming a jazz musician.
-I did however, gain an invaluable understanding of the language of music from those studies, but soon drifted back to rock, folk, country, rock and roll and blues, and worked continuously playing pubs, night clubs and festivals, wherever I or my band could find a gig.
+In September 1988 I moved to Nanaimo, on Vancouver Island BC, Canada to attend Malaspina College (now Vancouver Island University) and study music in their 2 year Jazz Music Diploma program.
+Immersed in the program, I gained an invaluable understanding of the language of music.
+After two years of formal music school studying jazz, I drifted back to rock, folk, country, rock and roll and blues, and worked continuously playing in pubs, night clubs and festivals, or wherever I or my band could find a gig.

 1996 I released the album "Moris" in Nanaimo BC.
 Moris is the name of the band and of the only cd released by the group.
-It contained 11 songs I wrote between 1993-95.
+It contained 11 songs of mine written between 1993-95.
 Moris was me on guitar and lead vocals, Jason Euringer on guitar and vocals, Todd Sacerty on bass, and Bob Wilson on drums.
-In 1995 we recorded the Moris album with Rick Salt engineering and co-producing.
+The Moris album was recorded with Rick Salt engineering and co-producing.
 It was the first ever release from the basement studio in the Queens Hotel building in Nanaimo BC.
 Also on the Morris album was a cover of "Room With The Sir John A View," written by fellow Canadian singer/songwriter and friend of the band, Sarah Harmer.
-Sarah sang on the song on the Moris album.
-Canadian Acoustic Slide Guitar Legend Ken Hamm beautified one of my songs on the album, as did Kate Fenner (Bourbon Tabernacle Choir) with slide dobro and backing vocals on "Fools Parade."
-Moris and Rubber Soul were part of a very vibrant live music scene happening at The Queens Hotel in Nanaimo and the many venues in the small city, and up and down the Gulf Islands and throughout western Canada 1980's and the 1990's.
+Sarah sang backing vocals on our recorded version of her song.
+Canadian Acoustic Slide Guitar Legend Ken Hamm gifted his talent to the song "Fools Parade" on the album with his vintage dobro, and Kate Fenner (Bourbon Tabernacle Choir) with her beautiful voice, sang backing vocals.
+Moris and Rubber Soul were part of a very vibrant live music scene happening at The Queens Hotel in Nanaimo and the many venues in the small city, and up and down the Gulf Islands and throughout western Canada 1980's and into the 1990's.

 Moris won top awards at radio Q100's Rocktoria Contest in Victoria, and C-Fox's Demo Listen in Vancouver in 1996, was featured on MuchWest Music TV, KISM FM in Bellingham Washington's Locals Only Program.
 We played with energy to burn every night we hit the stage.
 From '95-'97 Moris made many friends in a short 2 year existence, and left behind a small musical snapshot of our time in the 90's west coast rock scene.

-I was a founding member of the colourful polyester clad, wild party that was disco revival band "Wunderbread," from Nanaimo, BC.
+I was also a founding member of the colourful polyester clad, disco revival band "Wunderbread," from Nanaimo, BC.
 I played rhythm guitar and sang with Wunderbread for 3 years from 1996 - 1999.

 Between 1999 and 2007 I was constantly on the road, the sea or in the air, as my 4 pc band toured the globe.
 Stages on cruise ships, in major hotels, casinos, corporate events, festivals, or local pubs were my homes away from home, as I travelled the world playing music with my many talented musician friends, and those we'd meet on tour.